oszuidwest/zwfm-liquidsoap/README.md

 ### StereoTool GUI

 For ZuidWest and BredaNu, StereoTool is on if `STEREOTOOL_LICENSE` is set in the `.env` file.
-Radio Rucphen does not use StereoTool because, as with ZuidWest, its studio signal is already processed before it reaches this system.
+Both stations use StereoTool to generate the MicroMPX transport for their FM transmitters.
+ZuidWest's Liquidsoap stream outputs use the already processed incoming studio signal directly, while BredaNu uses the StereoTool-processed signal for its outputs.
+Radio Rucphen also receives an already processed studio signal, but does not use StereoTool or MicroMPX.
 Open the web interface at `http://localhost:8080`.

 Set `STEREOTOOL_WEB_BIND=127.0.0.1` to limit the interface to the local host.
 You can also set a different host address.
 The default is `0.0.0.0` for backward compatibility.